ArturPrzybysz/ArturPrzybysz.github.io/content/posts/ProjectIntro.md

 charts and their number of collaborations.
 This is interesting, as it points to the idea that the more popular you are (i.e. the more weeks you have on the charts), the more collaborations you have!
 This is an interesting finding, one that we would like to explore further.
-To do this we will look to determine what factors make two or more artists collaborate together (see part TODO).
+To do this we will look to determine what factors make two or more artists collaborate together (see part Machine Lea).
 This will give us more insight on what it takes to have many collaborations, and thus have more success.